 Definition and Protective Covenant Requirements

-The following are the minimum requirements that must be documented during the Certified Business Park application process.
+The following are the minimum requirements that must be documented in the Certified Business Park application process.

 Approved Site Plan or Plat